Houston vs Kansas City

 Which city has higher STR taxes — Houston or Kansas City?

 Houston charges 13% Hotel Occupancy Tax (7% city + 6% state), while Kansas City charges 7.5% Transient Guest Tax + sales tax.
-Compare the full breakdown in the table above.
+Notably, Houston benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?